Jászberényi KSE

 Jászberényi KSE, shortly JKSE, is a Hungarian professional basketball team based in Jászberény.
 The team plays in the Nemzeti Bajnokság I/A, the highest professional league in Hungary.
 The team was founded in 2001.

 History

 Jászberényi KSE was founded in 2001.
 In 2005, KSE promoted to the Hungarian Second Division.
 In the 2009–10 season, the team was close to promoting, as it finished 3rd in the league.
 In the 2010–11 season, the team won the Playoffs and were named Second Division Champions.
 Starting from 2011 the team played in the first tier league.
-In the 2013–14 season, JKSE meade its first European appearance in the EuroChallenge.
+In the 2013–14 season, JKSE made its first European appearance in the EuroChallenge.
 The team had a 0–6 record in the competition, as it was eliminated in the regular season.